Sex Crimes in Cincinnati

 Law enforcement officers may obtain an arrest warrant based on evidence they already have or may call a suspect in for questioning without an arrest.
 In either situation, officers will want to interview the suspect to obtain a confession or any statements that can be used against them in a criminal case.

 If you are in this position, remember you can exercise your right to remain silent and call an attorney.
-Anything you say can - and will - be used against you, so it is always best not to say anything until you have one of our criminal defense attorneys present to protect your rights.
-Even if you know you did nothing wrong, resist the urge to answer questions and call Joslyn Law Firm instead.
+Anything you say can be used against you, so it is always best not to say anything until you have one of our criminal defense attorneys present to protect your rights.
+Even if you know you did nothing wrong, resist the urge to answer questions and call Joslyn Law Firm team instead.
+A sex crime attorney can defend your rights, give legal advice, and explain your options.

 There are specific tools that authorities use to investigate sex crime allegations, including the following: